yongkangc/Solidity-Gas-Optimizoor/README.md

 For more information on architecture and implementation, see the [docs](docs.md)

+Disclaimer:

+This code is a work in progress and can contain bugs.
+Use it at your own risk.
+Feature request and bug reports are welcome.

 **Problem Statement:**

 Solidity developers need tools to help them write gas-efficient code to minimize the execution cost of smart contracts on the blockchain.
 While there are some linters and optimizers available, there's a lack of tools specifically designed to analyze and suggest optimizations at both the source code and intermediate representation levels.